onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 ![](images/vector_slider.png)

+This tool is only displayed in Processing mode.
 At the left side of the data display are two controls, a combobox near the top, and a slider control along the left edge.
 Typically in 2D, phase sensitive, NMR spectra two data vectors are collected for each time point which differ from each other in the phase of one of the pulses by 90 degrees.
 With higher dimensional datasets an increasing number of data vectors are collected for each time increment.
 The combo box at top can be used to select which of the group of data vectors associated with a given time increment are to be displayed.
 This can be useful in determining whether you've set up the right type of data combination operations.

 The slider control can be used to scroll through all the 1D vectors along the active dimension.
 As you slide the control any current processing operations for the active dimension will be applied to the vector before display.